 The Ngorongoro Conservation Area offers perfect wildlife viewing all year round.
 The dry season brings long, hot days with animals congregating around waterholes and rivers, while the wet season is the best time to spot migratory birds.
 Regardless of the month, you’ll have a fabulous safari holiday in Ngorongoro.

 Dry season – June to October

 During the dry season, you’ll see lots of wildlife since the bush is less thick and animals will meet around waterholes and rivers.
 There is also hardly any rain and plenty of sunshine, which means that there will be fewer mosquitoes.

 On the other hand, the Crater can get very busy with tourists flocking to the area.
 This means that competition for accommodation can be rife, so book your safari lodge in Ngorongoro early to avoid disappointment.
 In addition, the mornings and evenings can get rather cold, and so it’s advisable to bring some warm clothes with you for those early morning excursions.

 Wet season – November to May

 From March to May, the wet season is at its peak and you can expect rain every day, and lots of it!
-However, during the rest of the wet season, rainfall usually comes in short bursts during the late afternoon, which means that they are unlikely to interfere with your holiday.
+However, during the rest of the wet season, rainfall usually comes in short bursts during the late afternoon, which means that they are unlikely to interfere with your Ngorongoro safari adventure.
 It can also get very cold in the mornings and evenings, so pack some warmer clothing with you.